 - Heaviest during mornings, 7:00AM – Noon

-The Michigan Detroit Eastern Market Sheds are surrounded with old breakfast restaurants and specialty shops.
+The Michigan Detroit Eastern Market is lined with old breakfast restaurants and specialty shops.

 Parking – Free (Everywhere)